Hooded Plover Project

 Volunteer Nest Warden - Case Study 2

-NRM North has worked with the local community to establish a network of volunteer nest wardens to support the conservation of this threatened species.
-The wardens provide crucial breeding season monitoring data, beach signage and temporary nest fencing to help reduce human disturbance at priority nesting sites on the east coast of Tasmania.
+NRM North has worked with the local community to establish a network of volunteer nest wardens to support the conservation of the hooded plover.
+The wardens provide crucial breeding season monitoring data, beach signage, and temporary nest fencing to help reduce human disturbance at priority nesting sites on Tasmania’s east coast.

-“I’ve also learnt how important it is to keep dogs off beaches and keep the beaches clean from fishing line and plastic.
-Information and education on these topics are so important for the community,” said Ms. Walter.
+“I’ve learnt how important it is to keep dogs off beaches and keep the beaches clean from fishing line and plastic.
+Information and education on these topics are so important for the community,” said Nat.

 The work is not without its challenges, with wet weather including storms and floods impacting observation days.
 The shorebirds can also be difficult to spot, particularly chicks and fledglings, which only reinforces key messages to the community, who may not be aware that these tiny, well-camouflaged birds are trying to raise families on our beaches.

-“It is well worth doing - it increases awareness and creates a feeling of pride when there is success,” said Ms Walter.
+“It is well worth doing - it increases awareness and creates a feeling of pride when there is success.”

 Get involved

-There are still plenty of ways that you can help to protect and enhance hooded plover populations in north-eastern Tasmania!
+There are still plenty of ways that you can help to protect and enhance hooded plover populations in north-east Tasmania:

 • The volunteer nest warden program is continuing through the Tasmania Parks and Wildlife Service.
-If you’re based on the northeast coast of Tasmania, you can join them and help to monitor and protect hooded plover nests.
+If you’re based on the north-east coast, you can join them and help to monitor and protect hooded plover nests

-• Landcare groups in northeast Tasmania and Flinders Island are always on the lookout for volunteers to take part in community weed management weekends and working bees.
-Email us at admin@nrmnorth.org.au for information on volunteering or join your local Landcare group.
+• Landcare groups in north-east Tasmania and Flinders Island are always on the lookout for volunteers to take part in community weed management weekends and working bees.
+Email us admin@nrmnorth.org.au for information on volunteering or join your local Landcare group

 • Keep vehicles off the beach – it’s almost impossible to spot a hooded plover egg while walking on the beach, and even harder from a vehicle!
 The safest option is to keep vehicles off the beach during the crucial breeding season.